ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator/ros_applications.md

   $ roslaunch open_manipulator_ar_markers ar_pose.launch camera_model:=raspicam
   ```

-##### Rviz
+##### RViz
-When the camera recognizes the AR marker, the pose of the AR marker is shown on Rviz.
+When the camera recognizes the AR marker, the pose of the AR marker is shown on RViz.
 ![](/assets/images/platform/openmanipulator/OpenManipulator_AR_Marker.png)

 ## [Master Slave](#master-slave)